Devi Mahatmya: Middle episode

-The middle episode (chapters 2-4) presents goddess Mahalakshmi in her avatar as Durga.
-She is a great Warrior Goddess, representing divine anger and the lethal energy against adharma.
+The middle episode (chapters 2–4) presents the goddess in her avatar as Durga.
 The episode stages a world under attack by the shape-shifting Mahishasura, an evil demon who uses deception to disarm his opponents, ultimately taking the form of a buffalo demon.
-He defeats the male gods individually, who fear total annihilation of the forces of good.
-They team up, combine their individual strengths and channel it to form a singular mass of Shakti from which Mahalakshmi is born as the endowed Durga.
-Riding a lion into battle, Durga captures and slays the buffalo demon, by cutting off its head.
+Mahishasura is able to use his powers to defeat the male gods because he had been granted a boon that he could only be defeated by a woman.
+Feeling angered and helpless, the gods release energy which combines into a singular mass of light and strength which takes the form of a goddess, Durga.
+The gods then bestow her with various weapons.
+Vishnu gives her his discus, Vayu gives her his bow and arrows and Himalaya provides her with a lion for a vehicle.
+Durga rides the lion into battle and captures and slays the buffalo demon by cutting off its head.
 She then destroys the inner essence of the demon when it emerges from the buffalo's severed neck, thereby establishing order in the world.